Login and go to Your Account Dashboard

 Admin Username and Admin Password – Once you install your WordPress, you will be able to go inside the WordPress dashboard which is by default on this

-Admin Email – This is also kinda self explanatory isn’t it?
+Admin Email – This is also kind of self explanatory isn’t it?

 Next on the list is Select Language.
 I won’t explain you this.